WatchTheory/Iowa-Housing/README.md

 The project is organized into several key components:

 1. **Data Preprocessing**: This step involves cleaning and transforming the raw data to prepare it for modeling.This includes removing and filling NaNa values, convertering numeric columns to float and remove the top outliers from Ground Living Area columns.
-Besides removing the top outliers, they were left in not interfere with the rest of columns
+Besides removing the top outliers, they were left in not interfere with the rest of columns.

+&nbsp;

 2. **Feature Engineering**: This step involves creating new features from existing ones to improve the model's predictive power.
-This incluede create subsets of the data to break down for visulization, to create a base model and looking at these
+This incluede create subsets of the data to break down for visulization, to create a base model and looking at these and create 1 column 'Time to Sell'.

+&nbsp;

-3. **Model Selection**: This step involves selecting an appropriate machine learning algorithm or ensemble of algorithms to use for prediction.
-This may include linear regression, decision trees, random forests, or neural networks.
+3. **Model Selection**: This step involves selecting an appropriate machine learning algorithm ensemble of algorithms to use for prediction.This may include linear regression, Ridge Regression Hist Gradient Boosting Regression and random forests.
+The main model used Linear Regression and the other 3 algorithm were used for a baseline.

+&nbsp;

-4. **Model Training**: This step involves training the selected model on the preprocessed and engineered data.
-This may involve tuning hyperparameters using techniques such as grid search or random search.
+4. **Model Training**: This step involves training the selected model on the preprocessed

-5. **Model Evaluation**: This step involves evaluating the trained model's performance on a holdout dataset using appropriate metrics such as MSE and RMSE.
-This may also involve visualizing the model's predictions and comparing them to the actual sale prices.

-## Model Performance
-### Model Selction
+&nbsp;

-For the project, I used Linear Regression as the main model.
+5. **Model Performace**: This step involved using a Linear Regression as the main model.
 I also created baseline models to evaluate my Linear Regression model performance.
 For the base models I used Ridge Regression, Hist Gradient Boosting Regression and Random Forest Regression.

 | Model |  RMSE   | R^2
 |---    |----     |----